Swarupbarua/Live-cam-translator/README.md

 # Live-cam-translator
-Translate italian to english in Live webcam using OpenCV, EAST and attention mechanism
+## Translate italian to english in Live webcam using OpenCV, EAST and attention mechanism

 Here we are traslating italian language to english from live camera feed.

 For text detection we have used pretrained EAST_Text_detection model and Attenion layer for translating the recognized text.

-Below is a sample of the proces.
+## Below is a sample of the proces.
 <img src='https://github.com/Swarupbarua/Equipment-failure-prediction/blob/master/before.PNG?raw=true' width="800" height="400" />

 after translating...
 <img src='https://github.com/Swarupbarua/Equipment-failure-prediction/blob/master/after.PNG?raw=true' width="800" height="400" />

+## Future work
+Working on text transaltion for a paragraph.